student accommodation in Austin

 Weather in Austin

 Austin doesn’t get too cold, but it does experience some chilly weather in winter.
 During the peak of summer, temperatures can peak about 100 degrees Fahrenheit during the afternoon before cooling down to around 80 degrees F at night.
-Late spring and early autumn are considered high seasons for tourism because these months offer moderate temperatures that aren’t too hot or too cold.
+Late spring and early autumn attract the most tourists, thanks to mild, comfortable temperatures.

 Transportation